The Latest: Man charged in killings of 4 women in Detroit

 Police have characterized the deaths as the work of a serial killer.

 Police Chief James Craig said he sees similarities between three of the slayings and the assaults of at least two other women who survived attacks.
-The bodies were found from February 2018 to June this year, and the victims were all in their 40s and 50s.
+The slayings occurred between March and June and the victims were all in their 40s and 50s.

 Martin was arrested in June.
 He is also charged in the stabbing and sexual assault of one woman in May and the kidnapping and assault of another woman in June.